okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 ## Creating a role
-1. Go to the homepage and toggle development mode on
-2. Select 'list' mode
-3. Select 'roles' from the dropdown at the top centre of the screen
-4. Click the Add Role button at the top right of the screen
+1. Go to the homepage and toggle development mode on 42 Click the '+ ROLE' button at the top right of the screen

 ![Add Role](/add-role.png)